VirtoCommerce/vc-module-event-bus/docs/index.md

   ]
 }
 ```

-Records in response are always ordered by descending date of occurrence.
+Records in response are always ordered by the date of occurrence, descending.

-## How to send custom event from Virto Commerce
+## How to Send Custom Event from Virto Commerce
-The module reads list of the events from installed modules.
+The module reads the list of the events from installed modules.

-If you want to send a new event, you need to create a new module and [raise a Virto Commerce Event](https://virtocommerce.com/docs/latest/fundamentals/extensibility/extending-using-events/).
-After this the event will be accessible via API and you can create an subscription.
+If you want to send a new event, you need to create a new module and [raise a Virto Commerce event](https://virtocommerce.com/docs/latest/fundamentals/extensibility/extending-using-events/).
+After this, the event will be accessible via API, and you will be able to create a subscription.

-## Support for custom destination providers
+## Support for Custom Destination Providers
-Contact us if you need a new destination.
+Feel free to contact us if you need a new destination.